ramjam1215/BusinessCards/README.md

 # BusinessCardsApp

 # TODOs
+- Need to extract data from Google vision api and place into FormGroup
+- Firebase hosting (not set yet)
+- As part of the newBusinessCard and Card list component navigation: i used the same formGroup object from my databaseService, which caused some old text persisting on the form after navigation (need to clean it up)
 - WebApp looks alot better, and is sort of satisfactory right now.
 But, i can do a few more things to improve its appearance
-- As part of the newBusinessCard and Card list component navigation: i used the same formGroup object from my databaseService, which caused some old text persisting on the form after navigation (need to clean it up)
-- Also need to extract data from Google vision api and place into FormGroup
-- need to center the data inside the businessCards when we show the list.
-- Firebase hosting (not set yet)

  # My Web Dev MOTTO: keep components simple stupid

+11-20-2019
+- removed my redundant FormGroup(copy and pasted) in both my businessCard and NewBusinssCard Components, they both use a Form Component for accepting input.
+- centered the data inside the businessCards when we show the list (simple CSS class)
+- i removed some logic when showing my navigation bar in the appComponent.
+Now if canActivate( ) in the authguard returns false, it redirects to the NotFound Component.

 11-19-2019
 - Mostly working on the UI, html, and CSS stuff